 When done correctly, gamification can boost employee productivity and engagement significantly.

 Gamification can be a powerful tool to foster a more positive work environment.
 The effects it can have on participants and employees can differ depending on the gamification methods introduced to the environment:

-- Transparency of individual performance: leaderboards, scores, levels, and badges help to showcase accomplishments and improvement especially in areas where its hard to measure performance, e.g., learning and skill-building
+Leaderboards, scores, levels, and badges help to showcase accomplishments and improvement especially in areas where its hard to measure performance, e.g. learning and skill-building.

 Most employees probably don’t have positive associations when hearing the word “learning.”
 After all, it often means reading dull textbooks, listening to lectures for hours, or clicking through standardized online tests.